arvidsson/BrainTree/README.md

 ##### 4. what else?

 * Code is fairly well documented.
 Read up on what the different composites and decorators do!
-* Access a global, singleton blackboard using Blackboard::GetInstance()
+* Access a global blackboard using Blackboard::GetInstance() for sharing state between trees.